-- a) Height of Buildings and Structures shall be as in Section 4.12 of these regulations. - b) Setbacks for the Periphery of the Zoning District Refer to Appendix D for the map and text of the setback requirements for periphery of the zoning district.
-If a lot line demarcating the periphery of the zoning district conflicts or overlaps with any lot lines created after May 12, 2020, principal and accessory structures must follow the setback requirements for the periphery of the zoning district with respect to the lot line that also serves as a boundary line for the Jolina Court Zoning District. - c) Setbacks within the Zoning District The following regulations apply to structures with respect to lot lines created after (date regulations are adopted) and are wholly within the zoning district: - d) Front-yard setback A principal structure shall be set back at least ten (10) feet from the front lot line.
+- a) Height of Buildings and Structures shall be as in Section 4.11 or §6.16 of these regulations. the height of any structure shall not exceed 35 feet, except as provided in §4.11 or §6.16 of these regulations. - b) Setbacks for the Periphery of the Zoning District Refer to Appendix D for the map and text of the setback requirements for periphery of the zoning district.
+If a lot line demarcating the periphery of the zoning district conflicts or overlaps with any lot lines created after May 12, 2020, principal and accessory structures must follow the setback requirements for the periphery of the zoning district with respect to the lot line that also serves as a boundary line for the Jolina Court Zoning District. - c) Setbacks within the Zoning District The following regulations apply to structures with respect to lot lines created after date regulations are adopted May 12, 2020 and are wholly within the zoning district: - d) Front-yard setback A principal structure shall be set back at least ten (10) feet from the front lot line.
 An accessory structure shall be set back at least five (5) feet from the front lot line. - e) Side-yard setback A principal structure shall be set back at least ten (10) feet from each side lot line.
 An accessory structure shall be set back at least five (5) feet from each side lot line - f) Rear-yard setback A principal structure shall be set back at least ten (10) feet from the rear lot line.
 An accessory structure shall be set back at least five (5) feet from the rear lot line.
-For Planned Unit Developments, the setback requirements for lot lines within the PUD may be waived by the DRB if the design and layout of the PUD conforms with the Town Plan - g) Parking Setbacks Parking spaces on all properties in the Jolina Court Zoning District shall meet the setback standards for the Jolina Court Zoning District, except for properties bordering the Village Commercial Zoning District.
+For Planned Unit Developments, the setback requirements for lot lines within the PUD may be waived by the DRB if the design and layout of the PUD conforms with the Town Plan. - g) Parking Setbacks Parking spaces on all properties in the Jolina Court Zoning District shall meet the setback standards for the Jolina Court Zoning District, except for properties bordering the Village Commercial Zoning District.
 On such properties, the setback for parking spaces from property lines that separate the Jolina Court Zoning District from Village Commercial Zoning District is zero (0) feet.
-However, for all other property lines that do not serve as boundary lines for the Jolina Court Zoning District on properties bordering the Village Commercial Zoning District, parking spaces must meet the setback standards for the Jolina Court Zoning District. - h) Footprints of Principal Structures - No principal structure shall have a footprint area that exceeds 10,000 square feet. - 3.9.6 Other Requirements Applicable to Lots in the JC District- No Zoning Permit may be issued for Land Development in the J/C District unless the Land Development meets the following requirements: - a) Parking Requirements Parking Supply-In this district, the residential parking requirement shall be based on the number of bedrooms per dwelling unit.
-The spaces required shall only serve to calculate overall supply and shall not be assigned to specific dwellings.
+However, for all other property lines that do not serve as boundary lines for the Jolina Court Zoning District on properties bordering the Village Commercial Zoning District, parking spaces must meet the setback standards for the Jolina Court Zoning District. - h) Footprints of Principal Structures - No principal structure shall have a footprint area that exceeds 10,000 square feet. - 3.9.6 Other Requirements Applicable to Lots in the JC District- No Zoning Permit may be issued for Land Development in the J/C District unless the Land Development meets the following requirements: - a) Parking Requirements - i.
+Residential parking requirements shall be 1 parking space per dwelling unit; an applicant may provide additional parking spaces as needed.